Last Updated on

 The Pebble Lite has a non-toxic fire barrier.

-Now, unfortunately, Nook doesn’t provide a lot of information about this fire barrier.
+Unfortunately, Nook doesn’t provide a lot of information about this fire barrier on their webite.
 Throughout their website, they describe it as a “Non-Toxic Freudenberg Fire Barrier.”

-We interpret this to mean Nook’s chosen fire barrier is proprietary to Freudenberg.
+We interpreted this to mean Nook’s chosen fire barrier is proprietary to Freudenberg.
 However, Nook actually reached out to us to explain further:

 In addition to using CertiPUR-US® Foam, Nook has certifications from GREENGUARD GOLD, the Global Organic Textile Standard, Oeko-Tex®, bluesign®, and more.